-"What gets measured, gets managed.”
-Sq ft/person is a clear metric that can help workplace teams set, and monitor against, specific targets to help de-densify their office spaces.
+Sq ft/person can hep you set, and monitor against, specific targets to de-densify your workspace.

 The 4th floor in the example above indicates an actual measured density of 261 sq ft/person on average, and 65 sq ft/person at peak.
-Equipped with this data and a knowledge of the particular floor's layout, a workplace manager may decide to target a minimum density of 300 sq ft/person on average and 150 sq ft/person at peak in order to make it easier for employees to social distance.
+Equipped with this data and a knowledge of the particular floor's layout, our client might decide to target a minimum density of 300 sq ft/person on average and 150 sq ft/person at peak.
+This makes it easier for employees to maintain social distance.

-With these objective targets in mind, the workplace team is now equipped to structure and test different strategies to de-densify the 4th floor.
+Our client now has the data needed to structure and test different de-densification strategies for the 4th floor.
 For example, seeing that the 2nd floor is significantly underutilized compared to the 4th floor may provide an opportunity to reassign teams from floor 4 to 2.
-Alternatively the team might try other options such as implementing staggered in-office schedules, or a phase-based return-to-office plan.
+Alternatively, our client might try other options such as implementing staggered in-office schedules, or a phase-based return-to-office plan.

-Most importantly, the data above will provide continuous feedback on how the workplace team is performing against its goals.
+The data our client has access to provides continuous feedback on how the workplace team is performing against its goals.
 Communicating this data directly to employees will help build credibility and the peace of mind that the workplace team is focused on employees’ health and safety.

 This approach is not just helpful for office floors.
-One can leverage sq ft/person at the building-level, or in general-use spaces (e.g. cafeterias to help inform and test COVID-19 response strategies.
+You can leverage sq ft/person at the building-level, or in general-use spaces (e.g. cafeterias to help inform and test COVID-19 response strategies).

 Set up building-level sq ft/person reporting with as few as 5-10 people-count sensors (i.e. enough to cover all ground-level building entrances).
 These sensors will count all the individuals who enter and exit your building — including badge employees and one-time visitors.
 Additionally, these people-count sensors can alert security teams when tailgating occurs and provide sq ft/person metrics that are more complete and robust than simply using badge data.